nutanix/terraform-provider-nutanix/website/docs/d/karbon_cluster.html.markdown

 ### cni_config

-The boot_device_disk_address attribute supports the following:
+The cni_config attribute exports the following:

 * `node_cidr_mask_size`: - The size of the subnet from the pod_ipv4_cidr assigned to each host.
 A value of 24 would allow up to 255 pods per node.
 * `pod_ipv4_cidr`: - CIDR for pods in the cluster.